noaboa07/StreamCity-iOS-App/README.md

 **Tab Navigation (Tab to Screen)**

-Home – A feed displaying live streams from all linked platforms.
+Home – A feed displaying live streams from all affiliated platforms.
 Search – Search for streamers, games, or specific content.
 Community – Access trending streams, engage in discussions, and share content.
 Profile – Manage personal account, notification preferences, and app settings.